 Grievance and Appeals Processes

-Students who think they have been denied equal access to the College’s academic programs, resources, or other services because of a disability may file a detailed written grievance with the Provost and Dean’s Office as soon as possible after the alleged discrimination occurred, but in no event more than 60 days thereafter.
+Students who think they have been denied equal access to the College’s academic programs, resources, or other services because of a disability may file a detailed written grievance with the Provost’s Office as soon as possible after the alleged discrimination occurred, but in no event more than 60 days thereafter.
 In order to establish the basis for such a grievance, students must have filed a Disability Accommodation Request Form and supporting documentation with Academic Services (for academic accommodations) or Student Life (for housing and dining accommodations) and discussed their request with the Assistant Director of Academic Services or the Associate Dean of Student Life.
 The College encourages students to speak first with the Assistant Director of Academic Services or Associate Dean of Student Life in order to resolve their complaints informally.
-If informal steps do not satisfactorily address the complaints or there is a complaint about the Assistant Director of Academic Services or Associate Dean of Student Life, students may file the written grievance described above to the Dean of Studies, who serves as the College’s Section 504 Coordinator.
+If informal steps do not satisfactorily address the complaints or there is a complaint about the Assistant Director of Academic Services or Associate Dean of Student Life, students may file the written grievance described above to the Dean of the College, who serves as the College’s Section 504 Coordinator.
 The Dean of the College will investigate the complaint and issue a report, normally within 30 days.
 The Dean of the College's contact information is Brian Michael Murphy, Dean of the College, 802-440-4400.

 Transitioning to College